 One of the fastest DOM-rendering engines, Glimmer compiles all your templates into low-level code to keep your site operating at top performance speed.
 It coexists well with most of the development tools in your stack, and because it powers the development framework Ember, developers familiar with that platform will want to check out this library.

 You can still use Glimmer outside the Ember framework, so check it out if creating lightweight UI components that won’t slow down your site speed is a top priority.
 You can download the library or find helpful guides for using Glimmer on their website.

 Animators who don’t want to get bogged down by complex 3D graphics engines may find a helpful resource in Zdog.
 They’ve done an outstanding job of creating a “pseudo-3D” experience that conceptualises drawings in 3D space but renders them as flat shapes.

 Using just a few visual tricks, Zdog makes flat animations look 3 dimensional until a screenshot is taken; then, they’ll appear flat.
 See how the effect looks and see how you can use it for your next project here.

 Designing the Future of the Web

 The men and women who design websites are literally creating the future of the internet with every site they build or improve upon.
-The tools outlined here, along with the vast suite of tools created by WP Engine, can help you design that future in a way that’s simpler, more intuitive, and more attractive to both developers and end users!
+The tools outlined here, along with the vast suite of tools created by WP Engine and our expert WordPress hosting platform, can help you design that future in a way that’s simpler, more intuitive, and more attractive to both developers and end users!